Arizona Bills & Gas Prices FAQ

 Understanding Your Bill

-There are three main factors that could be affecting your bill this season: changes in usage, changes in the cost of gas, and changes in the delivery charge.
+Three main factors could affect changes in your bill: changes in usage, changes in the cost of gas, and changes in the delivery charge.

 Your usage can depend on several factors.
-Wintertime and cooler temperatures will be a primary contributor to increased usage–things like your thermostat setting, number of family members of guests in your home, increased water heater usage, or use of natural gas appliances such as fireplaces or pool heaters.
+Wintertime and cooler temperatures will be the primary contributors to increased usage—things like your thermostat setting, the number of family members or guests in your home, the number of loads of laundry you wash and dry, the number and length of hot showers, or the use of natural gas appliances such as fireplaces or pool heaters.
 Your home's energy efficiency is another factor.
-Leaks and cracks around windows and doors may contribute to increased gas usage to maintain your home's comfortable temperature.
+Leaks and cracks around windows and doors and the type of insulation your home has may contribute to increased gas usage to maintain your home's comfortable temperature.

-The delivery charge was adjusted in February 2023 and reflects the cost of operating the natural gas utility in Arizona and recovering our investment in the natural gas distribution system in the state.
-This rate only changes as a result of a base rate increase, which occurs approximately every two years.
+The delivery charge reflects a base rate component which includes the cost of operating the natural gas utility in Arizona and recovering our investment in the natural gas distribution system in the state.
+That component of the delivery charge only changes as a result of a base rate increase, which occurs approximately every two years.
+Our regulators scrutinize and approve the charge prior to implementation.

 What are the different charges I see on my bill?